Tortellini-Incorporated/sabakurai/README.md

 	uint8_t in_progress;           // Whether or not a game is in progress on the server };//server should tell the client if there is a game currently going on desho

-/* --- If the game IS NOT in progress --- */

 struct Player {
-	uint8_t id;                // The id of the player uint8_t ready;             // Whether the player is ready or not uint8_t name_length;       // The length of the player's name in bytes uint8_t name[name_length]; // The name of the player };
+	uint8_t id;                // The id of the player uint8_t ready;             // Whether the player is ready or not uint8_t spectator;         // Whether the player is a spectator or not uint8_t name_length;       // The length of the player's name in bytes uint8_t name[name_length]; // The name of the player };

-/* --- If the game IS in progress --- */

-struct Player {
-	uint8_t id;                // The id of the player uint8_t spectating;        // Whether the player is spectating or not uint8_t name_length;       // The length of the player's name in bytes uint8_t name[name_length]; // The name of the player };